QueenieCplusplus/RTC/README.md

 the only solution currently available to enable high frame rate and low-bandwidth streaming to a web browser, a low-latency streaming model for audio, video and binary data delivery for Web & Mobile apps.

+WebRTC is a protocol designed for secure low-latency streaming of video, audio, and arbitrary data.

+Since Modern web browsers and platforms can decode H.264 video streams without any extra plugins.
+Once the client has a local GPU with hardware video decoding, WebRTC automatically uses the GPU to accelerate the decoding of the stream, which offloads work from the CPU and improves frame rates.
+The HTML5 video element is the only markup element required and enables streaming of content inline with existing websites, single app streaming, or full-screen remote-desktop use cases.

 ![](https://raw.githubusercontent.com/QueenieCplusplus/RTC/main/RTC_Architecture.png)

 # Firebase